The interview was originally conducted and posted on September 13, 2012.

 Bill Cimbrelo, a North Brookfield resident, believes he has what it takes to defeat Republican Senator Scott Brown and Democratic challenger Elizabeth Warren.
 Holding a Bachelor’s degree in Chemistry, fluent in Spanish; as well as English, and originally from Buenos Aires, Argentina, Cimbrelo doesn’t have a background like your average candidate for Senate.
 However, that hasn’t stopped him from mounting a surprise campaign out of the small town of North Brookfield.

 But just what issues are those?
-To Cimbrelo, the outsourcing of jobs is one, and one that hits close to home.
+To Cimbrelo, the outsourcing of jobs is such an issue and one that hits close to home.
 Cimbrelo, who had a career in the metal finishing industries and later in system design for water purification, found both of his careers eventually outsourced to cheaper foreign labor.
 “None of the companies I worked for exist anymore; they’ve all been swallowed up.”
 He laments.
-Cimbrelo, also a father, finds one in the future of college students; “We have 100,000 kids we’re trying to make up for plus todays and tomorrows.
+Cimbrelo, also a father, finds one in the future of college students; “We have 100,000 kids we’re trying to make up for plus today and tomorrow.
 The College student crisis [is] going to be much bigger than the mortgage crisis. “

 Elsewhere, Cimbrelo falls across the board.
-Identifying most with the Occupy movement, he sees college students as our “most valuable resource” and he shares similar sentiments with some of them such as utilizing marijuana as an export and source of tax revenue, funding education and the arts, and cutting the defense budget.
-However he also shares certain beliefs with the Tea Party as well, believing “Too many fees benefit just the state [and] there are too many rules and regulations that drive away business.”
+Identifying most with the Occupy movement, he sees college students as our “most valuable resource” and he shares similar sentiments with some of them such as utilizing marijuana as an export and source of tax revenue, funding education, and the arts, and cutting the defense budget.
+However, he also shares certain beliefs with the Tea Party as well, believing that too many fees “benefit just the state [and] there are too many rules and regulations that drive away business.”

 When asked about the difficulties he faces as an independent, Cimbrelo recognizes that he’s at a very large disadvantage; “I have negligible funds and no campaign manager.”
-When asked about accepting corporate donations as a possibility he made clearly he will take no form of PAC monies.
-He also finds I whimself receiving little help from other Independents across the country.
+When asked about accepting corporate donations as a possibility he made clear he will take no form of PAC monies.
+He also finds himself receiving little help from other Independents across the country.
 “I’ve reached out to Senator Bernie Sanders and haven’t gotten much help.”
-Cimbrelo however doesn’t let that discourage his efforts and feels a personal responsibility in his actions.
+Cimbrelo however doesn’t let that discourage his efforts and feels a personal responsibility for his actions.
 “I have to do something for my children and I have to set an example.”

 With so much concentration on the National impact in Washington, candidates rarely answer what they can do for the average person living off of Main St. When asked what he could do for Central Massachusetts natives to earn their trust and respect, Cimbrelo acknowledged he doesn’t have the vast sums of money to pour into personal campaign ads or even a truck to drive around the state and greet people from, but he can give them something much simpler.
 “I don’t have a truck, but I can give them jobs.
 I can bring back jobs.”